Overhead shot of White female sitting on couch eating bowl of oats and fruit

 What is a balanced diet?

 More than likely, we all grew up with posters of the Food Pyramid plastered all over the halls of our elementary schools.
-If you’re anything like me, that information basically went in one ear and out the other.
+If you’re anything like me, that information went in one ear and out the other.
 But as I’ve gotten older and more concerned with what I eat, I’ve become more familiar with the idea.
-Basically, it's just a simple guide of how much of each food group you should be eating daily.
-This means making sure you get at least five servings of fruit and vegetables a day as well as limiting sugary, processed foods like chips or candy.
-Check out this in-depth guide on what you should be eating.
-Working out the right serving size of each food group is extremely important too, but implementing it is the hardest part.
+Basically, it's just a simple guide to how much of each food group you should be eating daily.
+This means making sure you get at least five servings of fruit and vegetables a day as well as limiting salty and sugary processed foods like chips or candy.
+Eating the right serving size of each food group is extremely important too, but implementing it is the hardest part.

 Eat breakfast